-Just like final orders in a family law case, your will must bear certain characteristics to be enforceable.
-Without these characteristics, the will is not worth the paper that it was printed on.
-To avoid putting your family into a situation where time and expense need to be paid to get to the bottom of your desires with your property, you should take care to ensure that you have fulfilled the obligations that the State of Texas has placed on wills.
+Just like final orders in a family law case, your will must bear specific characteristics to be enforceable.
+Without these characteristics, the choice is not worth the paper printed on.
+To avoid putting your family into a situation where time and expense need to be paid to get to the bottom of your desires with your property, you should ensure that you have fulfilled the obligations that the State of Texas has placed on wills.

 Fortunately, there are not many requirements that must be in place for a fully executed will.
-First, you must be over the age of 18 when your will is signed.
-Next, the state requires you to be of sound mind when completing the document.
+First, you must be over 18 when your choice is signed.
+Next, the state requires you to have a sound mind when completing the document.
 This means that you must not be under a conservatorship order of any sort and must be able to make decisions independently.
 As long as you were not pressured or induced to make the will and have the proper intent to pass your property at your death, then your will be valid and enforceable.

 Must your will be in writing?

 The State of Texas honors handwritten or holographic wills.
-The Texas Estates Code contains the requirements for holographic wills beginning by telling us that the holographic will must be completely in your handwriting.
-This means that if you start the will and get halfway through, you cannot pass it over to your brother for him to complete.
-This is true even if you sit next to him and tell him exactly what to write.
+The Texas Estates Code contains the requirements for holographic wills beginning by telling us that the holographic will must be entirely in your handwriting.
+This means that if you start the choice and get halfway through, you cannot pass it over to your brother for him to complete.
+Even if you sit next to him and tell him exactly what to write, this is true.
 You must write every word by hand if that is your intent.

 Here is the nice part: a handwritten will does not have to be done on legal paper.
-Grab a napkin and a marker, and you have the beginnings of a valid will.
+Grab a napkin and a marker, and you have the beginnings of a good choice.
 Note that once you start a handwritten will, you can't switch to typing the rest out if your hand gets tired.
-It needs to be completely in your handwriting.
+It needs to be entirely in your handwriting.
 Are there any magic words that must be included in your handwritten will to show that you have the intent to pass down your property to a person or other entity?
-If you include the phrase: "This is my testament," then you are probably in the clear as far as that requirement is concerned.
+If you contain the phrase: "This is my testament," then you are probably in the clear as far as that requirement is concerned.

 Typing a will out can save you time, money, and hassle in the long run.

-Most people nowadays choose to type a will out rather than write it out longhand.
-This is a reflection of the ease with which most people use computers compared to generations past and how much easier it is for the will to be enforceable and valid when written on a computer rather than handwritten.
-Many persons who want to have a will drafted will choose to hire an attorney to represent them.
-This accomplishes a couple of things that can help your family to save money over the long term.
+Nowadays, most people choose to type a will out rather than write it out longhand.
+This reflects the ease with which most people use computers compared to generations past and how much easier it is for the will to be enforceable and valid when written on a computer rather than handwritten.
+Many persons who want to have a will drafted will hire an attorney to represent them.
+This accomplishes a couple of things that can help your family save money over the long term.

 Can you change a will after it is signed?

 Once you have a will that is signed and witnessed, then you should keep it someplace safe.
 A literal safe may be a good place for it, but keep in mind that if only you know the combination and then pass away, this could present a problem to the person named as executor and any beneficiaries under the will.
-So, a for the will on your bookshelf or even a secure dresser drawer would not be the worst place in the world to store your will until it comes time for it to be put to use.
+So, the choice of your bookshelf or even a secure dresser drawer would not be the worst place in the world to store your intention until it comes time for it to be put to use.

 There may be changes in the will that are necessary after it is drafted.
-Life will continue to go on for you and your beneficiaries after your will is drafted.
+Life will continue for you and your beneficiaries after your will is drafted.
 You may have heirs be born or pass away.
 You may gain or lose the property.
-You may even get a divorce between the time your will is signed and you to pass away.
-These life events should cause you to reconsider your will and determine whether or not changes need to be made.
+You may even get a divorce between the time your will is signed and your pass away.
+These life events should cause you to reconsider your intention and determine whether or not changes need to be made.
 You will have a choice to either modify the will via what is known as a codicil or in creating a brand new document.

-What is not recommended is to take a pen and scratch out language that is no longer valid or current, and in the margins of your current, you will write down the changes that need to occur.
+What is not recommended is to take a pen and scratch out language that is no longer valid or current, and in the margins of your contemporary, you will write down the changes that need to occur.
 This puts you in a situation where the document may not be declared valid by a court in the event of a challenge.
-In some situations, a court could hold the initial draft of the will to be valid, and no honoring of the changes will occur.
-It may also be the case that the entirety of the will is not honored, and the entire document is thrown out in court.
+In some cases, a court could hold the initial draft of the will to be good, and no honoring of the changes will occur.
+It may also be the case that the entirety of choice is not kept, and the entire document is thrown out in court.